Ignoramuses/bing-bing-wahoo/README.md

     - If you jump while sneaking and standing still, you will do a backflip and be sent backwards!
     - Could be annoying, so it can be disabled through Mod Menu.

+- Slider music disc
+  - A music disc which plays a version of Slider.
+This version has been modified to be in the Minecraft soundfont.

 # Moderation
 Some of Bing Bing Wahoo's features are controllable from the server side by Gamerules.
 These include: